 The Graduate School provides details regarding the various fellowship awards available to graduate students

 I'm a brand-new first year student (or a student in my second year, when my fellowship reverts to a GTA), and Buckeyelink says that I owe some random amount of money.
 Am I going to have to pay that money, or will it be automatically deducted at some point?

-You need to sign and turn in your GTA appointment document by the deadline provided by Tracee Mohler, the Department of English Fiscal Associate, for the fees to be deducted.
+In order for the fees to be deducted, sign and turn in your GTA appointment document by the deadline provided.
 Your account will reflect the graduate fee authorization (taking your balance down) the moment that your appointment is entered into the HR system.
 Within 24 hours after that, your account will reflect a small balance for other charges/fees; at the same time, it will reflect the words “pending payroll deduction” with the total amount that offsets the small balance for other charges/fees.
-(If you have not seen an update in the balance on your account by the second week of August, please contact Tracee Mohler: 614-292-6065 or firstname.lastname@example.org.
+(If you have not seen an update in the balance on your account by the second week of August, please contact Wayne Lovely (.9) )

 Where can I find more information about stipends by term?

-Please contact the Department of English Fiscal Manager, Wayne Lovely, at email@example.com.
+Please contact the Department of English Fiscal Manager, Wayne Lovely (.9).